Donald R. Dunner

 - Argued more than 165 appeals before the Federal Circuit.

-- Former examiner with the USPTO.
+- Former examiner with the U.S. Patent and Trademark Office (USPTO).

 - Served as a law clerk to the Honorable Noble J. Johnson, Chief Judge of the U.S. Court of Customs and Patent Appeals.